 Today's best SIM with unlimited data deal:

 Netflix marathons, epic Pokemon Go quests, constant Spotify tunes, this all you can eat data bundle is ideal for the serious mobile user who never needs to worry about poxy thing like data allowances or wi-fi.
-Plus you'll get £35 cashback.
+We'd go straight to Three if we were you.
 Giffgaff can do unlimited for only £20 a month, but once you've used 9GB of data each month, it cuts your speeds down from 4G.

 Unlimited data SIM only deals: common questions answered